balderdashy/sails-docs/reference/Blueprints.md

 `POST http://localhost:1337/:model`

-Create a new pony named "Pinkie Pie", a "snowboarding" hobby, and a pet named "Gummy".
+Create a new pony named "Pinkie Pie", an "ice skating" hobby, and a new pet named "Gummy".

 _via Postman_
 `POST` `'http://localhost:1337/pony'`